This example shows how to design a compensator for a plant with time delays using Control System Designer.

 When working with time delay systems it is advantageous to work with analysis and design tools that directly support time delays so that performance and stability can be evaluated exactly.
 However, many control design techniques and algorithms cannot directly handle time delays.
 A common workaround consists of replacing delays by their Pade approximations (all-pass filters).
 Because this approximation is only valid at low frequencies, it is important to choose the right approximation order and check the approximation validity.

-The SISO Design Tool provides a variety of design and analysis tools.
+Control System Designer provides a variety of design and analysis tools.
 Some of these tools support time delays exactly while others support time delays indirectly through approximations.
-The SISO Design Tool allows you to utilize all these tools simultaneously and lets you visualize the compromises made when using approximations.
-A brief overview of working with time delays in the SISO Design tool will be given.
+Use these tools to design compensators for your control system and visualize the compromises made when using approximations.

-Examples of the tools which support time delays directly include:
+In the app, the following tools support time delays directly:

 Bode and Nichols Editors